 |Number of Ports||5|

-Cleaning: Please!
-For the sake of the birds, keep your feeder clean!
-Dirty feeders spread disease.
+Cleaning: Dirty feeders spread disease.
 We recommend disinfecting your nectar feeders every three to five days, or more frequently if you notice your nectar has become cloudy.
 Soak all parts in a 50/50 solution of white vinegar and water.
 Use a bird feeder brush to brush away grime inside the feeder.

-Hi Michael, Thank you for your review of the More Birds Bird Health+ Ruby Hummingbird Feeder with Built-in Ant Moat.
-To know this is the most popular feeder in your yard is music to our ears!
-We are happy to see that all the features are benefit to you and your birds!
+Hi Rich, Thank you for your review of the More Birds Glory Hummingbird Feeder with Glass Bottle.
+We are thrilled to know you have been using this feeder for 6 years and that your birds love it!
+It sounds like you have a busy yard with lots of visitors for you to enjoy watching.
+We appreciate your positive feedback and hope you and the birds have a wonderful summer!
 If you have any questions, comments or concerns, please do not hesitate to reach out to our Customer Service Team at 1-800-352-9164.
 Thank you for flying with our flock!